Skip to main content

 I have made some progress, who do I inform about this?

-If you want to share your work privately with the contest organizers, please email us at [email protected].
-We will keep it completely confidential.
-We really appreciate you keeping us in the loop!
+Please email us at [email protected].
+We will keep it confidential.
+We appreciate you keeping us in the loop!

 If you're open to sharing your improvements publicly (and be eligible for progress prizes), you can post in Discord.